 However, under applicable stock exchange rules that regulate voting by registered banks, brokerage firms or other nominees, the election of our nominees to serve as Class II directors (Proposal 1) and a non-binding, advisory vote on the compensation paid to our named executive officers (Proposal 2) are not considered to be discretionary items.
-Accordingly, if you do not give your bank, brokerage firm or other nominee voting instructions on Proposals 1 or 2 they may not vote your shares with respect to those matters and your shares will be counted as "broker non-votes" with respect to each such proposal.
-A "broker non-vote" occurs when shares held by a bank, brokerage firm or other nominee does not have or did not exercise discretionary authority to vote on the matter and has not received voting instructions from its clients.
+Accordingly, if you do not give your bank, brokerage firm or other nominee voting instructions on Proposals 1 or 2 they may not vote your shares with respect to those matters and your shares will be counted as "broker nonvotes" with respect to each such proposal.
+A "broker non-vote" occurs when shares held by a bank, brokerage firm or other nominee are not voted with respect to a particular proposal because the bank, brokerage firm or other nominee does not have or did not exercise discretionary authority to vote on the matter and has not received voting instructions from its clients.